cipher-muse777/pwn.college_altia/hello hackers.md

 then i typed in HELLO just to observe the output.

 ### What I learned
-*i learned how linux commands are case sensitive
-*i learned how whoami prints the current username
+i learned how linux commands are case sensitive and how whoami prints the current username

 # Intro to Arguments
 **FLAG:** pwn.college{cnswvJtEfEy1WIyVzu8A6LNYBd8.QX4YjM1wCMyAzNzEzW}